 - Investors want to lock in their interest so they can leave money to their heirs.

 - Pre-retirees who have maxed out their 401(k) and IRA want to save even more with tax deferral.

 Protection from Market Volatility

 A fixed index annuity allows you to participate in positive market performance and lock in gains.
-In addition, the account value is protected, even when the stock market declines.
+In addition, the account value is protected, even when the market declines.